aroig/dotfiles/README.rst

 into this single repository for github using ``git merge -s subtree``.
 I use `arch linux`_ with `awesome wm`_ as my window manager.

-``arch/``
-  Some mr config files to automatize building arch packages from source or from AUR, and export them into a local pacman repo.

-``async/``
-  Configuration for a python script I wrote to synchronize my machines.
-Can start and stop amazon ec2 instances, as well as sync individual directories with rsync_, unison_, git_ or git-annex_.

 ``awesome/``
   `awesome wm`_ setup.
 Includes some customized widgets, dropdown clients, notification boxes and a prompt similar to emacs ido-mode, and some helper